-1. On each side, with one red or amber side marker lamp and one amber clearance lamp which may be in combination, to show to the front, side and rear-; and spaced laterally and as near the top as practicable, but not less than fifteen (15) inches above the surface of the road.
-Any load overhang of four (4) feet or more shall be lighted in compliance with Section 12-213 of this title.
+1. On each side, with one red or amber side marker lamp and one amber clearance lamp, which may be in combination, to show to the front, side and rear; and

-2. On the rear of the pole trailer or load, with two red reflex reflectors, one at each side located at the same level and as widely
+2. On the rear of the pole trailer or load, with two red reflex reflectors, one at each side located at the same level and as widely spaced laterally and as near the top as practicable; however, not less than fifteen (15) inches above the surface of the road; provided, any load overhang of four (4) feet or more shall be lighted in compliance with Section 12-213 of this title.